YodasMyDad/ZauberCMS/Notes.md

 #### POC to finish

-Have an API keys dictionary in appSettings (and editor to pick the keys) Restrict admin by ip address (Do in parameters set on SectionLayout then send to logout, store these in appsettings?)
 Need a copy content type menu (Append Copy of to name and alias) ContentType alias needs to be unique, need to check before new one created Show Audit data in a dashboard?
 Or a tree for settings (Settings tree headings on Umb, Structure, Templating, Advanced)